 Mortgage Rates & How They Impact You

-These last two years have seen record-low mortgage rates.
-Low mortgage rates meant quite the volatile housing market.
-Homes would only be up for a few days and often sold above asking.
-As the market slows and rates rise, what can you expect if you’re still waiting to buy a home?
+Over the last several years we have seen both high mortgage rates and record-low rates.
+Low mortgage rates mean quite the volatile housing market.
+When rates were down, homes would only be up for a few days and often sold above asking price.
+While high rates mean houses on the market for months.
+What can you expect if you’re still waiting to buy a home in this ever-changing market?

 What is the Federal Reserve?